 Genetic diversity is a key determinant of the ecology and evolution of host-pathogen systems.
-Various studies of wild organisms have shown that the genetic diversity of host species often affects pathogen prevalence.
-Species with small population sizes, for example as a result of human-induced bottlenecks, are particularly vulnerable to pathogens because of their reduced genetic diversity.
-Wild cheetahs were shown to have higher viral loads of coronavirus associated with reduced heterozygosity (1); fragmented, low-diversity subpopulations of Italian agile frogs were more susceptible to Ranavirus (2); and more diverse populations of wild parrots have been shown to have reduced prevalence of beak and feather disease virus (3).
-Reductions in heterozygosity associated with inbreeding are associated with increases in host susceptibility (4-7).
-In the wild, inbred populations of black-footed ferrets were more prone to canine distemper virus (8), and inbred individual California sea lions were more likely to act as pathogen reservoirs (9).
-Reductions in diversity associated with founder effects have been shown to affect pathogen prevalence, for example in young island populations of deer mice (10) and Galapagos hawks (11).
+Various studies of wild organisms have shown that genetic diversity within a host species often affects pathogen prevalence.
+The importance of diversity for disease prevalence in wild populations has been observed in numerous species, for example: cheetahs (1); Italian agile frogs (2); crimson rosella parrots (3); inbred black-footed ferret populations (8); inbred California sea lions (9); young island populations of deer mice (10); and Galapagos hawks (11).
 The importance of diversity for limiting disease in agricultural contexts has long been recognised (12), for example in rice (13) and hybridising populations of honeybees (14).
 In laboratory environments, more genetically diverse populations of Daphnia magna are more resistant to parasites (15), an effect that depends on the genetic architecture of resistance (16).
 In microbial systems, Pseudomonas aeruginosa PA14 and Streptococcus thermophilus with diverse immunity alleles were shown to be more resistant against lytic bacteriophage (17, 18).
+Two recent meta-analyses have shown that host diversity is a robust defence against pathogens both in agricultural (Reiss & Drinkwater 2018) and natural populations (Ekroth et al 2019).